Polyhedral products and features of their homotopy theory: The case that for all

 \nd The cohomology of the right-hand side of \eqref{eqn:djequalsbp} was determined by geometers in the context of toric geometry, \cite{brion, bcp}.
 In the setting of toric topology, it appears in the paper of M.~Davis and T.~Januszkiewicz, \cite[Theorem $4.8$]{dj}.
 This calculation, together with the theorem, implies the following result in algebraic combinatorics, for which independent proofs exist. \begin{cor}[\cite{bp3,bbcg2}] Let $K$ be a simplicial complex.
 Then

 \nd the Stanley--Reisner ring of $K$. \end{cor}

 Recall that Theorem \ref{thm:cohomofz} tells us that $\mathbb{Z}(K)$, determines the cohomology of the moment--angle complex $Z(K;(D^2,S^1))$.

-An analogue of Corollary \ref{cor:sr} holds over any field $k$ for the ring $k(K)$.
-Somewhat surprisingly, $k(K)$ determines $K$ by a theorem of W.~Bruns and J.~Gubeladze, \cite{bg}. \begin{thm}[\cite{bg}] Let $K_1$ and $K_2$ be simplicial complexes satisfying $k(K_1) \cong k(K_2)$ as $k$-algebras.
-Then $K_1$ and $K_2$ are isomorphic as simplicial complexes. \end{thm} Over any ring $k$ there is also the {\em exterior\/} Stanley--Reisner ring over $k$, which we denote by $\Lambda_{k}(K)$.
+An analogue of Corollary \ref{cor:sr} holds over any ring $R$ for the algebra $R(K)$.
+Somewhat surprisingly, $R(K)$ determines $K$ by a theorem of W.~Bruns and J.~Gubeladze, \cite{bg}, \cite[Theorem 5.27 and Example $5.28$]{bgbook}. \begin{thm}[\cite{bg}] Let $K_1$ and $K_2$ be simplicial complexes satisfying $R(K_1) \cong R(K_2)$ as $R$-algebras.
+Then $K_1$ and $K_2$ are isomorphic as simplicial complexes. \end{thm} Over any field $k$ there is also the {\em exterior\/} Stanley--Reisner ring over $k$, which we denote by $\Lambda_{k}(K)$.
 It is the quotient of a graded exterior algebra on $m$ one-dimensional generators, by the same two-sided ideal as in \eqref{eqn:srring}.
 In a manner entirely analogous to the proof of Corollary \ref{cor:sr} from Theorem \ref{thm:more.contractible.A}, we have

-Using the theory of algebraic groups, C.~Stretch, (unpublished), asserts that \eqref{eqn:stretch} determines $K$ up to isomorphism.
+A proof that \eqref{eqn:stretch} also determines $K$ up to isomorphism, follows by an argument similar to that for Theorem \ref{thm:commcase}, see \cite[Exercise $5.12$]{bgbook}.
+Independently, using the theory of algebraic groups, C.~Stretch, (unpublished), asserts the same result.
 In order to compare the Stanley--Reisner ring to {\eqref{eqn:stretch} from a geometric perspective, it is convenient to work over $k = \mathbb{Z}_{2}$ and to use the ungraded isomorphism of rings, (Theorem \ref{thm:more.contractible.A}, again), The fibrations associated to \eqref{eqn:porterfibration} or \eqref{eqn:coneloopfib}, give a commutative diagram

 where the right hand vertical maps are determined by the inclusion $S^2 \xrightarrow{i} \mathbb{C}{\rm P}^\infty$.
 In cohomology with $\mathbb{Z}_{2}$ coefficients, the middle map determines the natural map from the ring $\mathbb{Z}_{2}(K)$ to the algebra $\Lambda_{\mathbb{Z}_{2}}(K)$ of \eqref{eqn:ungradedextsr}.
 The map